kumahq/kuma/docs/madr/decisions/046-meshservice-multizone.md

 * GlobalMeshService

 The advantages:
 * We don't need to compute anything on global cp.
-In the example above, both redis services are in zone already.
+In the example above, both redis MeshServices have been synced to the zone.
 * We don't need to traverse over all data plane proxies
 * Users don't need to redefine ports
 * Policy matching easier to implement (will be covered more in policy matching MADR)